467 Beacon is located on the south side of Beacon, between Hereford and Massachusetts Avenue, with 465 Beacon to the east and 469 Beacon to the west.

 On March 21, 1910, 467 Beacon was purchased from Horace Stevens and Helen Thomas by Helen Lucy (Stebbins) Kennard, the wife of Arthur Wood Kennard, a jeweler.
 They previously had lived at 447 Beacon.
 They also maintained a home in Cazenovia, New York.

-The Kennards raised their four children at 467 Beacon: Charles Fairchild Kennard, Katharine Marjorie Kennard, John Stebbins Kennard, and Helen Grace Kennard.
+The Kennards raised their four children at 467 Beacon: Charles Fairchild Kennard, Katharine Marjory Kennard, John Stebbins Kennard, and Helen Grace Kennard.

 By 1911, the Kennards had been joined at 467 Beacon by Arthur Kennard’s nephew, Spencer Parry Kennard, the son of William Parry Kennard and Delfina (Castro) Kennard.
 He worked as a clerk with Arthur Kennard’s jewelry firm.

-In the spring of 1913, Helen Kennard and their four children traveled to Europe, where they spent the 1913-1914 winter season in Paris.
+In the spring of 1913, Arthur and Helen Kennard and their four children traveled to Europe.
+He returned by September, but the rest of the family remained in Europe and spent the 1913-1914 winter season in Paris.

-While they were abroad, Arthur Kennard appears to have remained in Boston but he and his nephew lived elsewhere and, during the 1913-1914 winter season, 467 Beacon was the home of Christine (Rice) Hoar, the widow of Rockwood Hoar, and their two daughters, Frances Helen Hoar and Louisa R. Hoar.
+During the 1913-1914 winter season, 467 Beacon was the home of Christine (Rice) Hoar, the widow of Rockwood Hoar, and their two daughters, Frances Helen Hoar and Louisa Ruth Hoar.
 Their usual residences were in Worcester and Washington DC.
 Rockwood Hoar had been a lawyer and US Congressman, and was the son of US Senator George F. Hoar.
-In November of 1915, Christine Hoar married again, in Washington DC, to Congressman Frederick H. Gillett of Springfield.
+In November of 1915, Christine Hoar married again, in Washington DC, to Congressman Frederick Huntington Gillett of Springfield.

 Helen Kennard and their children returned from Europe in mid-1914, spent the summer at Cazenovia, and the family resumed living at 467 Beacon in the fall of 1914.
 Spencer Kennard continued to live with them.